aNeptuno/NeoMusicDasher/README.md

   Your goal is to dodge the circles and to catch the notes falling from above. <br> Collect notes and merge with the music. :)
 </p>

+## Features

+- **Endless Gameplay**: Enjoy infinite levels that keep you on your toes.
+- **Randomly Generated Levels**: Each playthrough offers a new experience with randomly generated elements (starting from level 2).
+- **Diverse Environments**: Explore 7 unique backgrounds that enhance the cyberpunk atmosphere.
+- **Dynamic Soundtracks**: Groove to 3 different soundtracks that sync with the game's action.
+- **Challenging Obstacles**: Test your reflexes by dodging circles and catching falling notes.
+- **Immersive Experience**: Merge with the music as you collect notes and achieve high scores.